 Sleeping on tent decks under a canopy of massive redwoods, bonding with new friends while watching the starry night sky, laughing together at the craziest campfire skits, serenading the cooks at the end of a delicious meal… It’s not just the music but the whole Caz experience that gives kids a lifetime of incredible summer camp memories.

 Making music is Cazadero’s focus, but campers tell us the time they spend at Caz is about so much more.
 Living among ancient redwoods inspires campers to dream!
 Our environment allows students to engage more deeply in their music, and become inspired outside of the classroom.
 Time and again we hear that kids actually enjoy having time away from cell phones, computers, or other distractions.
 They are able to experience nature in a peaceful setting and take time to establish lifelong friendships.

-- Caz campers work hard developing their musical ability, but they also have plenty of time to play.
+Caz campers work hard developing their musical ability, but they also have plenty of time to play.
 Favorite camper downtime activities include swimming, ping pong, basketball, guided hikes, and more.
-Camp traditions, such as “Caz-giving Dinner” (a play on Thanksgiving Dinner), infuse the camp with a special sense of camaraderie.
+Camp traditions, such as campfires, skit nights, and dances, infuse the camp with a special sense of camaraderie.

 - Homesickness: Some campers experience a brief period of homesickness.
 Most adjust to camp life within a day or so.
 In the rare event a camper’s homesickness becomes acute, rest assured we will contact parents.
 Parents who are concerned about homesickness are welcome to contact the camp director to discuss your child’s progress and our strategy for helping him or her adjust to an overnight camp.